Is Psilocybin Harmful?

 - Drug-induced psychosis, a condition in which a person’s thoughts become disorganized and they may experience paranoia and a breakdown in communication with others.
 The user may have dramatic mood swings and experience visual disturbances.
 Such a psychosis may persist beyond the acute period.

-- Hallucinogen-persisting perception disorder (HPPD), in which the person has flashbacks where they experience recurrences of some of the sensory distortions they experienced while under the influence.
+- Hallucinogen-Persisting Perception Disorder (HPPD), in which the person has flashbacks where they experience recurrences of some of the sensory distortions they experienced while under the influence.
 These flashbacks may occur for years after stopping use of the drug.

 Drug Dependence and Problematic Use

-Addiction Treatment
+Magic Mushroom Addiction Treatment

 The DSM-5 and NIDA do not recognize a withdrawal syndrome associated with psilocybin use, although it is likely that individuals may develop significant tolerance to the hallucinogen with repeated use.2,8 Thus, despite some sources on the internet listing withdrawal symptoms for hallucinogenic drugs, the symptoms of a withdrawal syndrome for psychedelic drugs are not officially recognized.